oxinabox/oxinabox.github.io/_posts/2018-05-28-Optimizing-your-diet-with-JuMP.md

-## Diet 1: Minimize Energy, with only basic nutritional constraints
+## Diet 1: Minimize Energy, with only basic nutritional constraints (LP)

 So now we are ready to go.
 We set up out system of constraints,